ShmooConTix/ticket-bot/README.md

 *This is a proof-of-concept bot to automatically purchase tickets for ShmooCon, a conference that is notoriously hard to get tickets for.
 This repository serves as a directory for everything that has been orchestrated for this.*

 > [!CAUTION]
 > This project is provided for research and educational purposes only.
 It is intended solely as a proof of concept.
 The author is not responsible for any misuse or actions taken by end users based on this code.
 Use at your own risk.
+We are not affiliated with ShmooCon in any way.

 ## About
 This project was an attempt to see what a working ticket bot would look like for ShmooCon, considering that it was the last year the conference was occurring.
 A lot of effort was put into this project over the years, including a feature for automatically answering the riddles using AI.
 Everything was written in TypeScript and I would definitely consider this overengineered (but that just makes it even more fun!).